sylvainzircher/sylvainzircher.github.io/_posts/resource/2020-07-13-selecting-range-googlesheets.md

 ---

-In this post we will cover different ways of selecting a range within your Google Sheets using App Script.
+In this post we will cover different ways of selecting a range within your Google Sheets using Apps Script.

 ### Let's create a simple function that selects one specific cell